 How to make a timeline online automatically in Microsoft PowerPoint

-Creating a timeline from scratch using Microsoft Excel is time-consuming.
+Creating a timeline from scratch using Microsoft Excel for Office 365 is time-consuming.
 Nevertheless, depending on the time you spend on adjustment and styling, the final result will look professional.
-But the timeline you created using Microsft Excel will still lack the flexibility to update easily to changes in your data.
+But the timeline you created using Microsoft Excel will still lack the flexibility to update easily to changes in your data.
 An online timeline generator like Vizzlo is well suited for the need for creating professional-looking timelines and graphics needed in business or project presentations.

 We will show you how to automatically make a timeline using Vizzlo and customize or update it with a few clicks.
-To begin, open the free tool in your browser (https://vizzlo.com) and follow the steps below.
+To begin, open the timeline maker in your browser (https://vizzlo.com) and follow the steps below.

 Vizzlo's timelines: examples and key features

 - Automatic or manual positioning of milestones